CurrencyCloud/currencycloud-php/README.md

 ### Reusing client for multiple requests

-Authentication tokens are long-livedand are meant to be reused for multiple requests.
+Authentication tokens are long-lived and are meant to be reused for multiple requests.
 This will improve performance of calls through the api.

 ## On Behalf Of